 If you’re a consultant, your clients can easily book sessions with you based on your schedule, and reschedule if something comes up on their end.
 The possibilities are endless!

-WooCommerce Accommodation Bookings – This is a free add-on for WooCommerce Bookings, designed specifically for hotels, bed and breakfasts, and other types of accommodations.
+A free add-on for WooCommerce Bookings, WooCommerce Accommodation Bookings is designed specifically for hotels, bed and breakfasts, and other types of accommodations.
 It allows your guests to book overnight stays in just a few clicks, with full control over check-in/check-out times and special rates for holidays or weekends.

 Adventure Parc Snowdonia allows customers to book activities, reserve glamping pods, and even purchase gift cards all in the same place.
 When someone selects an activity, they can choose between various experience levels and lengths of time.
 For both activities and accommodations, a calendar is available for visitors to choose their desired dates.
 It’s a seamless, well-designed process that keeps customers coming back.

-By selling your services on your own WooCommerce store, you have full control over marketing to your customers and clients.
+When you sell services online with WooCommerce, you have full control over marketing to your customers and clients.
 Reach out to them before, during, and after the buying process with these helpful extensions:

-Follow-Ups.
-Send emails to segments of your customer base with a coupon, sale, or thank you note.
-Set reminders to follow up at a later time and send personalized coupons based on your clients’ actions.
+Send emails to segments of your customer base with a coupon, sale, or thank you note with Follow-Ups.
+Set reminders to touch base at a later time and send personalized coupons based on your clients’ actions.

-Social Media Extensions.
-Quickly integrate with Facebook, Pinterest, and Instagram.
+Quickly integrate with Facebook, Pinterest, and Instagram using a social media extension.
 Set up social media ads, list your services on Facebook and Pinterest, and even create a seamless support system with Facebook Messenger directly on your site.

-If you offer services, you may need to collect additional information from your customers.
+If you sell services online, you can collect additional information from your customers before they make a purchase.
 You might need details about their needs so that you can determine the right solution for them.
 Or, you might want them to send files, like signed waivers, logos, or website content.

 WooCommerce integrates with Gravity Forms, one of the most powerful form plugins available for WordPress.
 You can create custom forms for your services with radio buttons, checkboxes, file uploads, and more.